brian-watkins/learn-do-share/adr/log.md

 Note that once we finish getting the tests to use the azure functions emulator, we should be able to delete the `local` directory entirely, since we'll have moved it inside the `azure` directory ... which is what we want.

+What does the test suite need though?
+What adapters?

+1. Something that allows for setting the learning areas during an example -- and clearing them at the end?
+2. Something that allows for setting the engagement levels during an example and clearing them at the end of the example.

+It's like these are the aspects of the outside world we need to control.
+Eventually we could probably do other things, like simulating connection failures or other errors.
+But for now, these are the only things that need to be controlled.
+BUT, there's also authentication ... that is Azure specific as well (the way that we actually log in).
+So really we need three things:

+1. Something that allows for setting the learning areas during an example -- and clearing them at the end?
+2. Something that allows for setting the engagement levels during an example and clearing them at the end of the example.
+3. Something that allows for authenticating a user, ie logging the user in.

+For authentication, it's kind of weird because right now we actually need to interact with the browser to do this.
+So we can't be completely independent, we need to be able to interact with the page ... and yet other deployments probably wouldn't operate this way.
+So it's unclear what the interface should be for such an 'adapter'.